Ireland '23 - epilogue

 Part Two - Cultural notes

 Dublin is becoming a multi-ethnic City, and there is a general atmosphere of positivity everywhere you go.
 When out walking people are polite and locals are unfailingly helpful.
 The variety of languages you hear just about anywhere is incredible.
+(I admit I stayed 'on the tourist track' on this trip.)

 Part Three - Final walking in Dublin comment - City aesthetics ?